 Drawing on conservation of resources theory this study assesses the relationship

-between horizontal solidarity and incivility on work attitudes namely job insecurity and intentions to leave the organization and the boundery conditions of these interrelations.
-More specifically it was hypothesize that while incivility will enhane job insecurity and intentions to leave the organization, these reactions will be reduced due to social resources (i.e horizontal solidarity).
-Additionally it was argued that these contradicting forces interact, revealling the boundery conditions of these relations.
+between horizontal solidarity and incivility on work attitudes, namely job insecurity and intentions to leave the organization and the boundary conditions of these interrelations.
+More specifically it is hypothesized that while incivility enhances job insecurity and intentions to leave the organization, these reactions are reduced in the presence of social resources (i.e. horizontal solidarity).
+Additionally it is argued that these contradictory forces interact, revealing the boundary conditions of these relations.

-Data was collected among 210 preschool teachers and was analyzed using smart PLS3.
-Findings supported most of the predictions and llowed a better understanding of both the underlying mechanisms triggering job insecurity and intentions to leave the organization in a reasonably stable work envirounment of preschool teachers.
-Findings also supported core principles of COR some of which were overlooked thus far.
+Data was collected from 210 preschool teachers and was analyzed using smart PLS3.
+Findings supported most of the predictions and allowed for a better understanding of both the underlying mechanisms triggering job insecurity and intentions to leave the organization in a reasonably stable work environment of preschool teachers.
+Findings also supported core principles of COR (Conservation of Resources theory), some of which had been overlooked thus far.

 Introduction

-In the last few decades, market dynamics, driven by technological developments, and economic challenges, triggered a continuous organizational search for flexibility (Itzkovich et al.,2021).
-The new emerging fast phased rhythm structured the new working world.
-The traditional stable employment configuration was demolished by precarious work arrangements (Itzkovich and Heilbrunn, 2016; Kim et al., 2012; Lord, 2020; Vives et al., 2010) and increased interdependencies between employees, who trade stability and job security for short-term autonomy, and between organizations that branded autonomy as a valuable substitute for stability (Itzkovich and Heilbrunn, 2016; Ley et al., 2012).
-These interdependencies, embedded in the new structure of work, also increased employees' responsibilities on the one hand to enable organizations to cope with the constant change.
-Still, at the same time, the dinamicity of the working world, and the forced rapid changes, triggered embedded stress in the delicate fabric of work relations (Contreras and Gonzalez, 2021).
+In the last few decades, market dynamics, driven by technological developments and economic challenges, have triggered a continuous search within organizations for flexibility (Itzkovich et al.,2021).
+The newly emerging fast-phase rhythm has structured the new working world.
+Traditional, stable employment configurations have been replaced by precarious work arrangements (Itzkovich and Heilbrunn, 2016; Kim et al., 2012; Lord, 2020; Vives et al., 2010) and increased interdependencies between employees, who trade stability and job security for short-term autonomy, and move between organizations that brand autonomy as a valuable substitute for stability (Itzkovich and Heilbrunn, 2016; Ley et al., 2012).
+These interdependencies, embedded in the new structure of work, on the one hand increase employees' responsibilities as they enable organizations to cope with the constant change.
+Yet at the same time, the dynamic nature of the working world and the forced rapid changes, trigger embedded stress in the delicate fabric of work relations (Contreras and Gonzalez, 2021).

-In turn, jointly with the emerging stressful work environment, the absence of clear moral standards (Pearson et al., 2000), , fostered inner-organizational conflicts demostrated by uncivil behaviour (Richardson, 2010), mostly trickling down the organizational hierarchy (Liu et al., 2020), representing adverse interrelations between employees who experienced these mistreatments and managers who perpetrated them (Itzkovich et al. 2020).
+Together with the emerging stressful work environment, there is an apparent absence of clear moral standards (Pearson et al., 2000), which fosters inner-organizational conflicts.
+These are demostrated in uncivil behaviour (Richardson, 2010), usually trickling down the organizational hierarchy (Liu et al., 2020) and representing adverse interrelations between employees who experience these mistreatments and managers who perpetrate them (Itzkovich et al. 2020).

-Incivility, defined as a low-intensity deviant behaviour (Andersson and Pearson, 1999), manifests these inner conflicts.
-In part, these conflicts arouse negative emotions and perceptions (Dolev et al. 2021), such as but not limited to Job insecurity (Shin and Hur, 2020; Itzkovich, 2016) and increased employees’ intentions to leave the organization (Arslan and Kocaman, 2019).
-Indeed these notions were supported empirically.
+Incivility, defined as low-intensity deviant behaviour (Andersson and Pearson, 1999), manifests these inner conflicts.
+In part, these conflicts arouse negative emotions and perceptions (Dolev et al. 2021), such as, but not limited to, job insecurity (Shin and Hur, 2020; Itzkovich, 2016) and increased employees’ intentions to leave the organization (Arslan and Kocaman, 2019).
+Indeed these notions are supported empirically.
 Pearson and Porath (2005) showed that half of the incivility victims waste time worrying about what will happen, while others consider leaving the organization to avoid future unpleasant incidents.
 Still, the underlying assumption of this line of research was that these relations are dyadic.

-Although its typical dyadic nature, the spillover effect of incivility shaped some of its more recent research (Itzkovich and Heilbrunn, 2016; Ferguson, 2012; Zhou et al.,2019).
-Accounting for the spiral process of incivility initially suggested by Anderson and Pearson (1999), scholars investigated the impact of third parties, namely bystanders (Itzkovich et al., 2021), on incivility and outcomes (Holm et al., 2019; Jensen, J. M., and Raver, 2020).
+Although it typically has a dyadic nature, the spillover effect of incivility has shaped some of the more recent research (Itzkovich and Heilbrunn, 2016; Ferguson, 2012; Zhou et al.,2019).
+Accounting for the spiral process of incivility initially suggested by Anderson and Pearson (1999), scholars have investigated the impact of third parties, namely bystanders (Itzkovich et al., 2021), on incivility and outcomes (Holm et al., 2019; Jensen, J. M., and Raver, 2020).